kyma-incubator/service-catalog/docs/design.md

 ![Service Catalog Design](images/sc-design.svg)

 The above is the high level architecture of Service Catalog.
-Service Catalog has two basic building blocks: a webhook server and a controller.
+Service Catalog has two basic building blocks: a Webhook Server and a controller.

 ### Webhook Server

-The Webhook Server makes use of [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to manage custom resources.
-Admission Webhooks is a feature available in the Kubernetes API server, that allows to implement arbitrary control decisions like validation or mutation.
+The Webhook Server uses [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to manage custom resources.
+Admission Webhook is a feature available in the Kubernetes API Server, that allows you to implement arbitrary control decisions, such as validation or mutation.

-For every resource managed by Service Catalog (the ones listed in the previous section) there is a separate handler defined.
+For every resource managed by Service Catalog (the ones listed in the previous section), there is a separate handler defined.
 You can see the structure at
 [`pkg/webhook/servicecatalog`](https://github.com/kyma-incubator/service-catalog/tree/crds/pkg/webhook/servicecatalog).
-The current version of all Service Catalog API resources is `v1beta1`, they are all defined here:
+The current version of all Service Catalog API resources is `v1beta1`.
+The resources are defined here:
 [`pkg/apis/servicecatalog/v1beta1/types.go`](https://github.com/kubernetes-sigs/service-catalog/blob/master/pkg/apis/servicecatalog/v1beta1/types.go).

-If you want to learn more about Admission Webhooks read [this](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) guide.
+If you want to learn more about Admission Webhooks, read [this](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) document.

 ### Controller